microsoft/azure-health-data-services-workshop/resources/docs/Postman_FHIR-Proxy_README.md

 <img src="./images/Screenshot_2022-02-17_101224_edit2.png" height="328">

 4. Try `GET List Patients` in the `FHIR CALLS` collection and press `Send`.
 If the response is as shown below, this means you successfully queried FHIR service for a list of every Patient Resource stored on the FHIR server.
-This means your setup is fully functional.
+This means your setup with FHIR-Proxy connected to FHIR service is fully functional.

 <img src="./images/Screenshot_2022-02-17_101255_edit2.png" height="328">